by Danny Huerta

 Let’s look at four different words that children might use as they try to process the world around them.
 The way our children use these words, phrases, and questions in conversation with us will determine how we can shape their thinking in positive ways.
 The power of words can make a tremendous impact on a child’s mindset and reality.

 “What if” questions tend to arise when a child’s reality is painful or when worries flood their mind.
 These questions can create a tsunami of worry and catastrophic thinking.
 They can also direct the mind toward an ideal outcome.
-The beauty of “what if” questions is that it can help the brain give their life story flexibility.
+The beauty of “what if” questions is that they can help the brain give their life story flexibility.
 Stories are not fixed and are dynamic.
 “What if” questions can diffuse negative emotions by seeking explanations.

 Consider the following questions: